demsking/couchdb-documentation/rfcs/016-fdb-replicator.md

    backoff penalty is computed and the job is rescheduled to try again at some point in the future.

- * `completed` : Normal replications which have completed
+ * `completed` : One-Shot replications which have completed

  * `failed` : This can happen when:
     - A replication job could not be parsed from a replication document.
 For